 - Fainting, and dizziness.

-Patients Can be Treated Safely and Humanely
+We Treat Patients Safely and Humanely

 Broadening the accessibility to effective and tolerable treatment options, can also reduce fentanyl addiction rates.
 The Waismann Method of rapid detox and medical detoxification treats opioid addiction safely and with compassion.
 Treatment for fentanyl withdrawal symptoms is provided in an acute private hospital in So.
 California.
 We know most of our patients didn’t intend to become addicted, and we strive to provide dignified and effective professional care.